openego/ding0/doc/welcome.rst

 The theoretical background is detailed in section :ref:`theoretical_background`.
 Install the software package as explained :ref:`installation`.
-Take up on the :ref:`dingo-examples` to understand how to use the software.
+Take up on the :ref:`ding0-examples` to understand how to use the software.